MiraCostaCS/CS112-L04-DandD-Abstract-Classes/README.md

 1. No instance variables to create!
 They have all the data needed in this basic design.
 2. No extra required methods!
 They inherit all of them to maintain encapsulation.
+3. Create all required constructors for model classes (full, no-parameter, copy)
-3. Implement the two `abstract` methods, `assist` and `attack`, from *`GameCharacter`*.
+4. Implement the two `abstract` methods, `assist` and `attack`, from *`GameCharacter`*.
 Depending on the class, it should have a different functionality that corresponds with the species:
     - `assist` will provide a positive action on the given *`GameCharacter`* parameter
       - For `Elf`, this can be healing (increasing `hitPoints` left), adding `gold`, etc.
       - For `Dwarf`, this can be adding `damage` amount to weapon(s), adding to `armorClass`, etc.